Reinforcement Learning techniques for the flavor problem in particle physics: Reinforcement Learning

 The gradient of $J(\theta)$ with respect to the parameters can be estimated using sampled trajectories from the environment.
 A prototypical algorithm is \emph{REINFORCE}, which updates the parameters in the direction of the return:

-where $G_t$ is the cumulative discounted reward from time $t$ defined in eq.(\ref{gidit}).
+where $G_t$ is the cumulative discounted reward from time $t$ defined in eq.(\ref{gidit}). \emph{REINFORCE} is suitable for RL because it estimates the policy gradient from sampled trajectories without requiring a model of the environment.
+However, its gradient estimates have high variance, often necessitating variance-reduction techniques for stable and efficient learning.

 Policy-based methods naturally handle high-dimensional or continuous action spaces and can learn stochastic policies, which are useful in partially observable or highly uncertain environments. \end{enumerate} There also exist hybrid approaches called \textit{actor-critic} methods which combine value-based and policy-based ideas by learning both a value function (critic) and a policy (actor) to improve sample efficiency \cite{Kolle:2024lpx}.

 In the following section, we will review the attempts to discuss the flavor problem by means of RL techniques.